 Difficulty participating in sports or other activities

-Raising awareness of the condition and its unique challenges, as well as support groups and mentorship for people living with the condition and their families, can help make their journey through life easier.
+Things that can help make their journey through life easier include raising awareness of the condition and its unique challenges.
+Also, support groups and mentorship for people living with the condition and their families can be helpful.

 Some good places to start for more information about alopecia areata: